remeda/remeda/docs/src/content/docs/v1/migration-intro.md

 The remaining functions require mostly slight changes to how they are called (like removing a variant suffix like "indexed": e.g. `map.indexed` is now just `map`).
-Some function have parameters or return types changed; these could require fixes either up or down stream from where the function is called.
+Some function have parameter types or return types changed; these could require fixes either up or down stream from where the function is called.
 Some functions might require no changes at all in your project, but have changes to their runtime behavior.

-To ease the process we are providing a **function-by-function** migration guide describing the changes to that function, offers examples of possible breakages and how to fix them, and in some cases ways to maintain the previous behaviors.
+To ease the process we are providing a **function-by-function** migration guide describing the changes to that function, offering examples of possible breakages and how to fix them, and in some cases ways to maintain the previous behaviors.

 We recommend first updating to the latest v1 version, fixing any deprecation